Temple of Anahita; the guardian of the water

 The Temple of Anahita stands as a timeless symbol of reverence for the vital elements of water and fertility.
 Across centuries and cultures, it has been revered as the guardian of these life-giving resources, embodying the enduring importance of nature's sustenance in human existence.
 Through its rich history and cultural significance, the temple reminds us of the intrinsic connection between humanity and the natural world, urging us to cherish and protect these precious gifts for generations to come.

-What is the significance of the Temple of Anahita as the "guardian of the water?
+Why is Anahita known as the guardian of water?